tamaters/MECH_Raspi_Setup/README.md

 # MECH_Raspi_Setup

-This Git houses the Setup script for the MECH Raspis This asumes that the MAC Adresse of the Raspi is saved in the EEE Networkmanager
+This Git houses the Setup script for the MECH Raspis.
+This asumes that the MAC Adresse of the Raspi is saved in the EEE Networkmanager.

 ## Step 1: Configure WIFI <br />
 Change identity and password for that in the EEE Networkmanager <br />